Technology

 3. Secrets management and scoped credentials

-LLMOps and ML engineering capabilities that will become standard include feature management, evaluation frameworks, model serving, and vector search.
+LLMOps and ML engineering capabilities that will become standard include feature management, evaluation frameworks, serverless model serving, and vector search for RAG.

 1. Feature Store and online/offline consistency